RinLovesYou/Flipnote-Encoder/README.md

   // 12 = SierraLite, 13 = Stucki, 14 = Ordered3x3, 15 = imagemagick (needs to be installed)
   // Different Algorithms will look better on different videos.
   "DitheringMode": 1,
   // Wether or not to turn the Video into 30FPS to fix sound sync issues.
 Is on by default to avoid these issues.
-Saves a bit on filesize if turned to false
+Can save a bit on filesize for <30FPS videos.
   "Accurate": true,
   // Not working, once implemented will split the video into parts that are all playable on a dsi/3ds "Split": false